 Join your private local guide to hear about the men of iron, as you explore a series of sites and museums along the banks of the mighty River Severn that testify to the area’s role as the crucible of modern manufacturing and distribution.

 Visit industrial museums, see craftsmen and women at work, find out how iron was first cast, coal was mined, and see a perfectly recreated Victorian town with working pit machines, shops and schools.

 Admission tickets are also needed for some attractions.

-Can be combined with Gloucester or North Wales.
+This private guided tour of Ironbridge can be combined with Gloucester or North Wales.